-“From the outset, cruise control was reputed as a gas saver by maintaining a constant speed and avoiding the gas guzzling on-the-gas, off-the-gas driving style of those in a hurry,” Sinclair said.
+“From the outset, cruise control was touted as a gas saver by maintaining a constant speed and avoiding the gas guzzling on-the-gas, off-the-gas driving style of those in a hurry,” Sinclair said.
 “Skeptics said ‘not true’ if a lot of hills were involved since maintaining a given speed on a steep incline would use more fuel.”

 Planning a road trip?
 Want to compare the costs to fly or drive?
 Visit AAA Gas Prices for a road trip planner gas cost calculator that you can use to find out how much you will spend on gas during your next driving trip or vacation.

+On a recent drive from Detroit to New York, Sinclair once again pondered the gas-saving effectiveness of his cruise control.
 “The query came to mind as the vehicle I had did all sorts of crazy things while the cruise control was activated as another new system, collision braking, intervened to supposedly prevent crashes,” he said.
 “The cruise control tracked vehicles in front to slow down if we got too close.
 It seemed to track cars in an adjacent lane, so when I changed lanes to one with no cars in front for miles, the vehicle inexplicably started breaking hard.
 It got so bad that I worried I was going to get hit in the back when the wayward system started applying the brakes for no apparent reason.
 And this saves gas?
-I switched the system off and drove the way my grandfather learned.”
+I switched the system off and drove the way my grandfather learned.

 How Cruise Control Works